Financial success is not the sole indicator of a healthy organization. In fact, it’s more an outcome of a healthy organization. Let me explain --

 What exactly is organizational health?

-Although organizational health has been part of business conversation for years, but what it is still isn’t that easy to pin down.
+Organizational health has been part of business conversation for years, but what it is can still be tricky to pin down.
 This could be because it involves so many different areas of a business and many people think, why bother, because there’s no way to measure or take action to improve organizational health.

 But as you’ll read in this blog post, that may not be the case.